mikl0s/vs-dotenv/docs/fix-resume.md

 # Step 1

-Read @guidelines.md
+Read guidelines.md and lessons.md in docs folder

 ## Step 2

-Describe what you learned from @guidelines.md
+Describe what you learned from guidelines.md and lessons.md in docs folder

 ### Step 3